Thimphu – The Capital City.

 The city is unique.
-After Pyongyang, North Korea, Thimphu is the only other national capital in the world with no traffic lights.
+Thimphu is the only capital city in the world with no traffic lights.
 Small and secluded, the city is quiet and the traffic jams are hardly a thing of concern.
 There is so much to see in Thimphu that you can spend several days here.
 The proximity of many of the sights makes it possible and easier to travel in the town on foot and provide you with the chance of observing the culture and the Bhutanese way of life.
 Unlike many modern cities, Thimphu has kept a strong national character in its architectural style.

 1. Memorial Chorten: